-We are required to make distributions sufficient to satisfy the requirements for qualification to be taxed as a REIT for federal income tax purposes.
+We are required to make distributions sufficient to satisfy the requirements for qualification as a REIT for federal income tax purposes.
 Generally, income we distribute to our stockholders will not be taxable to us under the Internal Revenue Code if we distribute dividends equal to at least 90% of our taxable income each year, determined without regard to the dividends-paid deduction and excluding net capital gains.
 Distributions will be authorized at the discretion of our board of directors, in accordance with our earnings, cash flow and general financial condition.
 Our board of directors' discretion will be directed, in substantial part, by its obligation to cause us to comply with the REIT requirements.
-Because we may receive income from interest or rents at various times during our fiscal year, distributions may not reflect our income earned in that particular distribution period and may be made in advance of actual receipt of funds in an attempt to make relatively uniform distributions.
+Because we may receive income from interest or rents at various times during our fiscal year, distributions may not reflect our income earned in that particular distributions.
 We are authorized to borrow money, issue new securities or sell assets to make distributions.
 There are no restrictions on the ability of our operating partnership to transfer funds to us.